KimberlyWolf/katacoda-scenarios/FinalProject/step1.md

     app.run()
 </pre>

+If you were writing in the terminal, you need to save your file with the following steps: (control + X), Y, Enter.

 ### Next, let's create the app.py file

 To create the file, run the following command in the terminal: